-- 33. You cannot adopt selection by ability as part of your admission arrangements.
+- 41. You cannot adopt selection by ability as part of your admission arrangements.
 The School Admissions Code and the Academies Act prevents schools which were not formerly selective maintained schools from adopting any selection by ability.
-This prohibition also applies to independent fee-paying schools, which may previously have selected their pupils by ability, and which join the state sector as free schools. - 34.
-The exception to this is for entry into Year 12, when you can set academic entry requirements, for example, a certain number of GCSEs at particular grades.
+This prohibition also applies to independent fee-paying schools, which may previously have selected their pupils by ability, and which join the state sector as free schools. - 42.
+The exceptions to this are: - 42.1. for entry into Year 12, when you can set academic entry requirements, for example, a certain number of GCSEs at particular grades; or - 42.2. where you band pupils by ability to ensure a comprehensive intake.